SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Theory solvers.md

 ![[Pasted image 20230428152325.png]]

 ### Case splitting
-Sometimes it is easier to proceed "per case" and splitting the formula in different cases to solve indipendently.
+Sometimes it is easier to proceed "per case" and splitting the formula in different cases to solve independently.